 Authors are welcome to supply digital features themselves.
-Alternatively, Adis has the capability to create digital features on behalf of authors (such as animated abstracts, talking head video abstracts, slide decks, podcast articles, infographics, and more).
-Please see below section 'Can Adis create digital features?' for more information.
+Alternatively, Adis has the capability to create certain digital features on behalf of authors (including talking head video abstracts, slide decks, and podcast articles).
+Please see below section "Can Adis create digital features?" for more information.

-If the content is developed by Adis, authors and funders have the opportunity to review and approve the content before and after peer review (unless the feature is sponsored through an unrestricted educational grant).
+If the content is developed by Adis, authors and funders have the opportunity to review and approve the content before and after peer review (unless the feature is sponsored through an educational grant).
 Please contact us for details and the fees for Adis-created features.